Polar degree and vanishing cycles: A constrained polar curve theorem

 Then there is a Zariski open dense subset $\hat \Omega_{L}\subset \check \bP_{L}^{n-1}$ such that the polar locus $\Gamma (\hat l, f)\subset \bC^{n+1}$ is either a curve for all $\hat l\in\hat \Omega_{L}$, or it is empty for all $\hat l\in\hat \Omega_{L}$. \end{theorem}

-\begin{remark} How compares this result to the classical \emph{local polar curve theorem}\footnote{See \cite[Chapter 7]{Ti-book} for details and bibliography.} \cite{HL}, see Lemma \ref{l:genpolar}?
-The latter says that if the hyperplane $H_{\gen} := \{ \hat l =0\}\subset \bC^{n+1}$ is general, then the germ at the origin $\Gamma_{0} (\hat l, f)\subset \bC^{n+1}$ of the polar locus is either a curve, or it is empty.
+\begin{remark} The classical \emph{local polar curve theorem}\footnote{See \cite[Chapter 7]{Ti-book} for details and bibliography.} \cite{HL} says that if the hyperplane $H_{\gen} := \{ \hat l =0\}\subset \bC^{n+1}$ is general, then the germ at the origin $\Gamma_{0} (\hat l, f)\subset \bC^{n+1}$ of the polar locus is either a curve, or it is empty.
 Our Theorem \ref{t:mainpolar1} involves non-general hyperplanes, but on the other hand it applies to homogeneous polynomials only. \end{remark}